 Student Research Symposium

-The Eighteenth Annual Biological Sciences Student Research Symposium will be held on May 9, 2014.
+The Nineteenth Annual Biological Sciences Student Research Symposium will be held on Friday, May 8, 2015.
 We invite both graduate and undergraduate research done independently or in conjunction with a class.

 Projects must fall into one of the following categories:

 - Direct application of the scientific method to investigate a biological question.